noirfate/smolagents/docs/source/en/tutorials/secure_code_execution.md

 ### Best practices for sandboxes

-These key practices apply to both E2B and Docker sandboxes:
+These key practices apply to Blaxel, E2B, and Docker sandboxes:

 - Resource management
   - Set memory and CPU limits